 - Successful self-publisher of both fiction (novels) and non-fiction, who has learned on-the-job.
 She started self-publishing before ebooks and print-on-demand revolutionised the industry, so she has a useful before-and-after perspective.

-- As JF Penn, she has sold 55,000 copies of her thrillers in a couple of years.
+- As JF Penn, she has sold hundreds of thousands of copies of her thrillers.
 Lots of traditionally published authors can only dream of that many sales.
 She publishes non-fiction as Joanna Penn.

 - Her success is meaningful for the rest of us, because it has been achieved by working hard and smart over a period of time, analysing and adjusting and working some more.
 It’s NOT one of those cases where someone sells a million copies because of freakish coincidences.
 Her success is repeatable by ordinary mortals.

 - She is courageously and generously transparent about the ups and downs of the writing and publishing life.
 She even shares her sales figures.

 - My favourites are Joanna’s articles on book marketing, where she draws on her own experience and the experiences of other indie authors.
 As a start, go to this page of her top marketing posts.